orb-labs/playground-extension/README.md

 - Gas abstraction for EOAs
 - Gas sponsorship for EOAs
 - Unified balances for assets across all supported chains.
-- Auto-discovers tokens and assets across all supported chains: Mainnet, Base, Arbitrum, Optimism, and Polyon
+- Auto-discovers tokens and assets across all supported chains: Mainnet, Base, Arbitrum, Optimism, and Polygon
 - Built-in Send and Swap using your unified balance to power all of your DeFi needs

 ...and a lot more.